Last Updated: April 23rd

 As many different services vie for your attention, Hulu has really upped the ante in terms of its streaming catalog.
-While the service may have gotten rid of its free content, there are more than a few reasons to stick with it.
+While Netflix may have the upper-hand when it comes to original series, Hulu still boasts an impressive lineup of TV shows that you can’t find anywhere else, including some of their more recent in-house productions.
 So here are the 30 best shows on Hulu right now, ranked.
-For a list of the best shows on Hulu with an emphasis on current series, we’ve also got you covered.

 3 seasons, 30 episodes | IMDb: 9/10

 The announcement that the relatively unknown producer Noah Hawley would be turning the classic film Fargo into an anthology series, it was met with a healthy dose of skepticism.
 However, by the end of the first episode, fans were hooked.
 Instead of a rote retelling of the classic crime tale, viewers were treated to a top-notch cast, shocking violence, incredible character names, and stunning visuals.
 While honoring the legacy of the original film in the details, Fargo managed to become a unique and essential addition to the current television landscape.

 It’s not enough to praise Atlanta for being the most inventive show on TV — though plenty of critics have.
 To understand the genius of Donald Glover’s sometimes-comedy series, you simply have to watch it.
 The show follows Glover’s Earn, a young black man living in the titular city who’s down on his luck.
 He’s basically homeless when we meet him in the first episode, selling credit cards, making no money and trying to manage the rap career of his cousin, Paper Boi (Brian Tyree Henry).
 Over the course of the first and second season, Earn wrestles with issues of race, classism, and his own sense of self-worth.
 It’s a show that will probably feel familiar to some and strangely alien to others, but it should be required viewing for everyone.